yatima1460/Drill/README.md

 * Use your goddamn RAM: The third change is caching everything, I don't care about your RAM, I will use even 8GB of your RAM if this provides me a faster way to find your files, unused RAM is wasted RAM, even truer the more time passes.

 ## TODO
+Sorted by priority:

 - ~~Open file with double click~~
 - Add to UI list when new results found
 - All comparisons need to be done in lower case strings
+- AppImage
 - Open containing folder with right click
 - Sorting by column
+- Alternate row colors
+- ESC to close
+- Error messagebox if opening file fails
+- ~~Icons near the file name~~
 - AM/PM time base
-- ~~Icons near the file name~~
-- Commans in bottom numbers (files indexed...)
-- Right clicking while hovering a row should select it and open the containing folder
 - .deb
 - .rpm
-- AppImage
+- Folders actual size
+- Commas in big numbers
 - Snap
 - Flatpak
-- Folders actual size
 - Metadata searching (mp3, etc...)
-- ESC to close
-- Alternate row colors
 - Spawn thread per thread index to search and remove UI hangs
 - Drag and drop
 - ~~GTK3~~